Sajjad-Eid/Sajjad-Eid/README.md

 ## Hi there 👋
 **My name is Sajjad Ebrahim.**

-**I am pursuing a Bachelor of Science in Computer Science at The University of Bahrain, where I am gaining essential skills and knowledge to excel in the tech industry.**
+**I am pursuing a BSc in Computer Science at The University of Bahrain, where I am gaining essential skills and knowledge to excel in the tech industry.**

 ---
 **TECHNICAL SKILLS:**